ORESoftware/live-mutex/README.md

 There is a built-in retry mechanism for locking requests.
 On the other hand for unlock requests - there is no built-in retry functionality.
 If you absolutely need an unlock request to succeed, use `opts.force = true`.
 Otherwise, implement your own retry mechanism for unlocking.
 If you want the library to implement automatic retries for unlocking, please file an ticket.

+As explained in a later section, by default this library uses <i>binary semaphores</i>, which means only one lockholder per key at a time.
+If you want more than one lockholder to be able hold the lock for a certain key at time, use `{max:x}` where x is an integer greater than 1.

 ### Using the library with Promises (recommended usage)